 Stéphane Bentolila received a B.A. degree in Biochemistry at Université des Sciences et Techniques du Languedoc (Montpellier, France), a MS degree in Agronomic Science at Ecole Nationale Superieure d'Agronomie de Toulouse, and a Ph.D. in Molecular Genetics at Université Claude Bernard - Lyon I. He moved to Cornell for postdoctoral training in Steve Tanksley’s laboratory.
-He is presently associated with the Hanson laboratory as a Research Scientist.
+He is presently associated with the Hanson laboratory as an Assistant Research Professor.

 Dr. Bentolila’s research is aimed at understanding the nuclear control of plant organelle gene expression.
 Once free-living prokaryotic organisms, the ancestors of mitochondria and chloroplasts were taken up as endosymbionts first by the ancestral cells of eukaryotes and later on by the ancestral cells of the green lineage of eukaryotes.
 As a result, gene expression and more specifically RNA metabolism in plant organelles is complex and combines bacterial-like traits with novel features that evolved in the host cell.
 These complex RNA processes are regulated by families of nucleus-encoded RNA-binding proteins.